surge-synthesizer/surge/doc/Surge Architecture.md

 Surge voice allocation and voice stealing code is complicated, supporting multiple polyphony modes and MPE, which adds substantial complexity.
-The core data structure is a list of voices which are allocated at startup and configured with an in-place contructor.
+The core data structure is a list of voices which are allocated at startup and configured with an in-place constructor.
 Each has a reference to state for the channel in which it is playing.

 The voice class is in `src/common/dsp/SurgeVoice.h` and contains a `SurgeVoiceState`.